 This event is presented by the Washington Center for the Book (an affiliate of The Library of Congress Center for the Book, administered by Washington State Library) and The Seattle Public Library.
-The event is free and will be presented online and on Zoom.
-Registration is required to receive the event link.
+The event is free and will be presented online and on Zoom on April 26, 12:30 pm.
+Registration is required to attend the event.
 The event will be recorded and will be accessible via Washington State Library's YouTube channel.